-SC809TS-1K03BP chassis includes two front panels on the chassis (one each node) which control each of the systems.
-Each control panel on the SUPERSERVER 1028TR-T/TF provides you with system monitoring and control for one server node.
+SC808BTS-1K03BP chassis includes two front panels on the handles of the chassis which control each of the systems.
+Each control panel on the SUPERSERVER 6018TR-T/TF provides you with system monitoring and control for one server node.
 LEDs indicate system power, HDD activity, network activity, system overheat and power supply failure.
 A main power button and a system reset button are also included.